 Burner Adjustments & Gas Leaks

-If you suspect any gas leaks around your furnace unit, stir up the mixture of liquid detergent and water.
+In addition, if you suspect any gas leaks around the Fuel train of your furnace unit, stir up the mixture of liquid detergent and water.
 Paint this mixture on a gas supply line along its valves and connections; the soapy water will bubble at each point where there is a leak.

 If you find any leak, try tightening the leaking connection using a pipe wrench, but be cautious not to over tighten it.
-If the pipe valves or connections still leak, call a specialist.
+If the pipe valves or connections still leak, call a specialist to determine whether it can still be repaired or a furnace replacement is in order.

 For whatever reason, the blower panel of your furnace may not have been closed all the way.
 Check to your furnace and ensure your blower panel/door is shut fully.
 Some models feature a safety mechanism which prevents it from running if the blower panel hasn’t been closed.